 Configuring a Custom Channel in IntelliJ Platform Based IDEs

 When using a non-default release channel, IntelliJ Platform Based IDEs users will need to add a new custom plugin repository to install your plugin from the specified channel.

 'eap' as a release channel, then users will need to add the https://plugins.jetbrains.com/plugins/eap/list repository to install the plugin and receive updates.
 These channels are treated as separate repositories for all intents and purposes.

 It is also possible to host an Enterprise Plugin Repository, in which case the URL structure will depend on your hosting address.
 For more information, please refer to the IntelliJ IDEA documentation.

 As an option, you might add a custom repository specifying the Plugin ID (Plugin ID is a numeric ID of the plugin, can be retrieved from the plugin repository URL, e.g. Scala plugin ID is 1347):

 Please refer to the Managing Enterprise Plugin Repositories help article for more information on how to specify a custom plugin repository in the IntelliJ Platform Based IDEs to receive plugins and updates from the custom release channel:

 Channel Priority Notice

 Please note that custom repositories take precedence over the default channel.
-The update is uploaded to the default channel when the custom channel name is not provided, default channel is also known as a stable or release channel.
-That means that plugins/updates from custom channels (e.g. EAP channel) "overwrite" plugins/updates from the main repository (default channel).
+The update is uploaded to the default channel when the custom channel name is not provided, and a default channel is also known as a stable or release channel.
+That means that plugins/updates from custom channels (e.g., EAP channel) "overwrite" plugins/updates from the main repository (default channel).